-The certificate holder or the subscriber are obliged to submit a revocation request immediately and without delay in situations referred to in section 4.9.1.
+The certificate holder or the subscriber are obliged to submit a revocation request immediately and without delay in situations referred to in section the event of electronic revocation, the maximum delay between receiving a request and changing the revocation status information (CRL) is twenty-four hours.

 4.9.5 Time within which CA must process the revocation request Electronic requests are dealt with immediately online.
 ZOVAR advises parties to use the electronic revocation facilities on the ZOVAR website.
-These to use the electronic revocation facilities on the ZOVAR website.
 These facilities are available twenty-four hours per day and seven days per week.
-In the event of electronic revocation, the maximum delay between receiving a request and changing the revocation status information (CRL) is four hours.
+In the event of electronic revocation, the maximum delay between receiving a